Contact

 “What if they share something sensitive with me, and I get stressed or anxious or emotional?”

-Sanctus Coaches have the risk training, supervisory support and the emotional capacity to hear you out – no matter what is going on for you.
-And create the compassionate, supportive environment to either coach you, or sign-post you to the right kind of therapy or counselling you may need.
+Sanctus Coaches have the risk training, supervisory support and the emotional capacity to hear you out no matter what is going on for you.
+And to create a compassionate, supportive environment to either coach you, or sign-post you to the right kind of therapy or counselling you may need.

 Quality vs. quantity?